Always wanted to recycle but didn’t know where to start? Well, reading this is step one. Better bookmark this resource…

 From shampoo bottles to milk jugs, from ready-to-cook spices to pre-packed produce – it’s hard not to notice all the plastic we bring home.
 Think you can toss it all into the recycling bin?
 Nope <insert dramatic plot twist music>.
 Those disposable plates and straws from your last house party, plastic film food packets and styrofoam takeaway containers cannot be recycled.
 But detergent bottles, plastic bags, body wash bottles and the likes are blue bin worthy if they’re marked with the famous triangle symbol that indicates it’s recyclable plastic, so take a second to check first!
 Be sure to give them a nice rinse before the toss – perfectly good recyclable things are often discarded if they’re contaminated with food and liquids.

-Now you’ve noticed how much plastic you accumulate it might be a good time to start switching to eco-friendly alternatives Singapore’s eco-movement has us mighty excited – stores like The Green Collective, zero-waste grocery stores like Unpackt and Zero Ways that encourage you to bring your own containers and ethical concept stores like The Social Space that offer refill stations for cleaning products are all about the good vibes.
+Now you’ve noticed how much plastic you accumulate it might be a good time to start switching to Earth-friendly alternatives.
+The eco-movement of recycling in Singapore has us mighty excited – stores like The Green Collective, zero-waste grocery stores like Unpackt and Zero Ways that encourage you to bring your own containers and ethical concept stores like The Social Space that offer refill stations for cleaning products are all about the good vibes.

 Get rid of glass and cans